YutaGoto/jk-workshop-docs/level-making/hitboxes.md

 5. Convert/Pack the image into XNB with the tool of your choice.
 6. Place it in the folder of your level.
 If asked to replace the file, click **Yes**.
 7. [Give it a test!]({{site.baseurl}}/getting-started/map-first-steps#testing).
-   > If your game is already opened from testing it before, simply nagivate to the pause menu and click **Hard Update** and the new hitboxes should show up.
+   > If your game was already open from testing it before, simply nagivate to the pause menu and click **Update** and the new hitboxes should show up.
    {: .note }

-## Disclaimer about hitboxes
+## Next up

-Even if the details you have planned look good, what matters more is the quality and fair of your hitboxes.
+> Even if the details you have planned look good, what matters more is the quality and fair of your hitboxes.
 Please give a read to [some tricks and tips]({{site.baseurl}}/level-making/tips) from JumpKingPlus' veterans.

-## Next up
+{: .note }

 Read up on [**Starter Blocks**]({{site.baseurl}}/level-making/blocks/#blocks-for-new-users) then head to [**Screens**]({{site.baseurl}}/level-making/screens/).